 A planning angiogram

 First you might have some sedation to help you relax.
-Then you have an injection of local anaesthetic to numb the area at the top of your leg (the groin) or your wrist.
-Your doctor makes a small cut and puts a thin tube (called a catheter) into a blood vessel called an artery.
+Then you have an injection of local anaesthetic to numb the area at the top of your leg or your wrist.
+Your doctor makes a small cut and puts a

 Your doctor can see if there are blood vessels that lead to other areas of the body and can block them with tiny coils.
 This doesn’t harm the areas that these small blood vessels go to.